AntoineSoetewey/AssociationExplorer/documentation/vignette.md

    Variables with only one unique value are automatically removed.

 2. **Variable Selection (`Variables` tab)**
    - Choose which variables to include in the analysis.
-   - Filter by variable type (quantitative, categorical, etc.).
-   - See summaries and descriptions (if provided).
+   - If a description file is provided, see the list of included variables together with the descriptions.

 3. **Association Filtering**
    - The app calculates association measures depending on variable types:
      - **Pearson’s r** for numeric pairs.
-     - **Eta squared** for numeric–categorical pairs.
+     - **Eta** for numeric–categorical pairs.
-     - **Cramér’s V** for categorical pairs.
+     - **Cramer’s V** for categorical pairs.
    - Users set a minimum threshold to retain only strong associations.

 4. **Correlation Network (`Correlation Network` tab)**
    - An interactive network plot visualizes filtered associations.
-   - Edge thickness and length represent association strength.
+   - Edge thickness and length represent association strength:
+     - Thicker (thinner) edges = stronger (weaker) associations.
+     - Shorter (longer) edges = stronger (weaker) associations.
-   - For numeric pairs, color encodes direction: red = negative, blue = positive.
+   - For numeric pairs, color of the edges indicates direction of the association: red = negative association, blue = positive association.
-   - Hover to see variable names or descriptions (if available).
+   - Hover over the nodes to see variable names or descriptions (if a description file is provided).

 5. **Detailed Bivariate Plots (`Pairs Plots` tab)**
    - Visual summaries for retained associations:
-     - Scatter plots (with linear regression line, no CI).
+     - Scatter plots (with linear regression line) for numeric pairs.
-     - Mean plots (ordered bars, no SE bars).
+     - Mean plots (ordered bars) for numeric–categorical pairs.
-     - Colored contingency tables.
+     - Colored contingency tables for categorical pairs.
-   - Designed for clarity and readability by non-experts.

 ---

 ## Example Dataset: European Social Survey (ESS)

-An illustrative example is included based on a curated subset of the **European Social Survey (ESS11)** dataset, filtered for Belgian respondents and selected variables relevant to the ODALON project.
+An illustrative example is included based on a curated subset of the **European Social Survey (ESS11)** dataset, filtered for Belgian respondents.

 - Raw ESS data and codebook: [https://ess.sikt.no/en/](https://ess.sikt.no/en/)
-- Data curation script and example dataset: [`shiny_app/data/`](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/shiny_app/data)
+- Data curation script for the example dataset: [`data/` folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/data)

-**Note**: Weights are not applied in this example to maintain interface responsiveness and pedagogical simplicity.
-Support for user-specified weights is planned in a future release.

----

-## Planned Extensions

-Future enhancements include:

-- Support for survey weights.
-- Partial correlation analysis.
-- 3-variable visualizations (e.g., scatter plots with size or color mapped to a third variable).
-- AI-based variable suggestion: users enter a prompt or theme and relevant variables are suggested via a large language model.
-- Exportable reports and automatic summaries.
-- Longitudinal and panel data support.

----

-## Citation

-If you use AssociationExplorer in your work, please cite the associated publication (available soon via SoftwareX) and the ESS dataset:
+If you use the dataset used in the example, please cite the following:

 - European Social Survey European Research Infrastructure (ESS ERIC).
-(2024). *ESS11 integrated file, edition 3.0* [Data set].
-Sikt. https://doi.org/10.21338/ess11e03_0
+(2024).
+ESS11 integrated file, edition 3.0 [Data set].
+Sikt - Norwegian Agency for Shared Services in Education and Research. https://doi.org/10.21338/ess11e03_0
-- European Social Survey European Research Infrastructure (ESS ERIC).
-(2024). *ESS11 Data Documentation*.
-Sikt. https://doi.org/10.21338/ess11-2023

 ---

-## License

-This project is released under the MIT License.

----

 ## Contact

-For questions, suggestions, or contributions, feel free to open an issue on the [GitHub repository](https://github.com/AntoineSoetewey/AssociationExplorer).
+For questions, suggestions, or contributions, feel free to [open an issue](https://github.com/AntoineSoetewey/AssociationExplorer/issues) on the GitHub repository.